aria42/infer/README.md

 # Infer
 ## Inference and Machine Learning in Clojure

-- Copyright (c) Blaise Pascal and Pierre de Fermat.
-All rights reserved.
+- Copyright (c) Blaise Pascal and Pierre de Fermat and released under the MIT License (http://www.opensource.org/licenses/mit-license.php).
-- The use and distribution terms for this software are covered by the Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php).
-- By using this software in any fashion, you are agreeing to be bound by the terms of this license.
-- You must not remove this notice, or any other, from this software.

-*WARNING*: this is a very early project.
-The API will change drastically as we experiment.
-In other words, Infer will break.
+*WARNING*: this is an early project and the API will have breaking changes.

 Infer is a library for machine learning and statistical inference, designed to be used in real production systems.